Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Introduction

 We proposed an MTDNN in \cite{Lee21} to directly perceive ego vehicle’s heading angle ($\theta $) and distance from the lane centerline ($\Delta $) for autonomous driving.
 The vision-based MTDNN model in \cite{Lee21} essentially provides the information necessary for ego car navigation within Fren{\'e}t coordinates without the need for HD maps.
-Nevertheless, this end-to-end driving approach performs poorly in environments that are not shown during the training phase \cite{Yur20}.
+Nevertheless, this end-to-end autonomous driving approach performs poorly in environments that are not shown during the training phase \cite{Yur20}.
 In \cite{Lee21a}, we proposed an improved control algorithm based on a multi-task UNet architecture (MTUNet) that comprises lane line segmentation and pose estimation subnets.
-A Stanley controller \cite{Thr06} and an MPC controller that uses the SQP solver were then designed to respectively control the lateral and longitudinal automation of an automobile.
-The Stanley controller takes $\theta $ and $\Delta $ yielding from the network as it's input for lane-centering \cite{Lee22}, and the MPC controller uses radar data for car-following.
+A Stanley controller \cite{Thr06} was then designed to control the lateral automation of an automobile.
+The Stanley controller takes $\theta $ and $\Delta $ yielding from the network as it's input for lane-centering \cite{Lee22}.
 The improved algorithm outperforms the model in \cite{Lee21} and has comparable performance to a multi-task-learning reinforcement-learning (MTL-RL) model \cite{Li19}, which integrates RL and deep-learning algorithms for autonomous driving.
-However, our algorithms presented in \cite{Lee21a} have some known problems: \begin{enumerate} \item Vehicle dynamic models are not considered in the Stanley controller, and the model has poor performance for lanes with rapid curvature changes \cite{Liu21}. \item The proposed self-driving system does not consider road curvature, resulting in poor vehicle control on curvy roads \cite{Lu21}. \item The computational expense of the SQP solver is high; hence, the ego vehicle may be unable to react to environmental changes in real-time. \item The corresponding DNN perception network lacks object detection capability, which is a core task in automated driving. \item The DNN input has high dimensional resolution of 400 $\times$ 400, which results in long training and inference times. \end{enumerate}
+However, our algorithms presented in \cite{Lee21a} have a variety of problems as follows.
+1) Vehicle dynamic models are not considered in the Stanley controller, and the model has poor performance for lanes with rapid curvature changes \cite{Liu21}.
+2) The proposed self-driving system does not consider road curvature, resulting in poor vehicle control on curvy roads \cite{Lu21}.
+3) The corresponding DNN perception network lacks object detection capability, which is a core task in automated driving.
+4) The DNN input has high dimensional resolution of 400 $\times$ 400, which results in long training and inference times.